wurenyao/CUDA-based-Compton-Camera-Imaging-Reconstruction/README.md

 ## Hardware and Environmental Requirements:

-1. "CPU_serial/" only depends on the standard C++ library and compiler, you can download mingw "https://sourceforge.net/projects/mingw/" on the windows side, and configure environment variables;<br>
+1. "CPU_serial/" only depends on the standard C++ library and compiler, users can download mingw "https://sourceforge.net/projects/mingw/" on the windows platform and configure environment variables or compile and run the program directly on the linux platform;<br>
-2. "GPU_parallel/" depends on CUDA and related environments, the Windows side can first install the MS 2022 Community Edition"https://visualstudio.microsoft.com/zh-hans/", then update the graphics card driver and install the appropriate version of CUDA Toolkit "https://developer.nvidia.com/cuda-downloads", and configure environment variables;
+2. "GPU_parallel/" depends on CUDA and related environments, the Windows platform can first install the MS 2022 Community Edition"https://visualstudio.microsoft.com/zh-hans/", then update the graphics card driver and install the appropriate version of CUDA Toolkit "https://developer.nvidia.com/cuda-downloads", and configure environment variables;
 3. "GPU_parallel/" hardware requires a graphics card with computing power higher than 6.0.
 You can refer to "https://developer.nvidia.com/zh-cn/cuda-gpus#compute" to see if it meets the computing power requirements.<br>

 ## Program usage: